xToken/CompMod/index.md

 	- Fixed marine structures sometimes showing maturity bars
 	- Fixed door sounds not triggering when other players opened the door.
 Door sounds are no longer predicted by the client
 	- Fixed structures not losing sustenance when they reached 100%

 ***
-### Recent Changelog: Build 15 (7-1-19)

-### Marines:
-	- Increased phase gate minimum phase time to 0.3 seconds
-	- Slightly decreased railgun spread
-	- Decreased jetpack acceleration and slightly increased fuel usage
-	- Decreased railgun exo fuel usage rates
-	- Reverted Gas grenades to Armor only damage, and 50 damage/second
-	- Increased MG weight from 0.4 to 0.46 (Slightly lowers movespeed with MG)

-### Aliens:
-	- Increased Fade base health from 300 to 350
-	- Drifter health increased from 150 to 250
-	- Drifters will now be healed by the hive
-	- Crag/Shift/Shade eHP increased from 1200 to 1400 when fully 'grown'
-	- NutrientMist now gives 33% sustenance per use
-	- Sustenance now increases & decays at a constant rate, takes 2 minutes to go from 100% to 0%
-	- Structures now start at 0% sustenance instead of 50%
-	- Armor now heals at double the rate of health again (Same as vanilla)
-	- Echo now costs 3 tRes for all structures (except Hive which is 50)
-	- Can now only echo Harvesters onto infestation
-	- Cannot echo gorge tunnels anymore

-### Onos:
-	- Onos Charging sensitivity reduction removed
-	- Lowered delay between charges from 1 to 0.25 seconds
-	- Lowered time to accelerate to full charge speed from 0.5 to 0.25 seconds
-	- Increased charge energy cost from 20 to 30/second
-	- Increased base health from 850 to 900
-	- Gore now deals 75 damage
-	- Gore damage type changed to QuadStructural

-### Bug Fixes:
-	- Fixed crush HUD icons overwritting movement icons
-	- Fixed purchasing second/third upgrades costing the same as purchasing all 2/3 at once, instead of just the cost of the new upgrade
-	- Fixed 'Producing' text showing in spectating during construction
-	- Fixed another occurence of lingering infestation :<

-### Misc:
-	- Spectators can now see maturity levels on alien structures
-	- Updated tech maps for both teams
-	- Updated and added alert messages for tech researches

-***